Skip to content

 Hydro reservoir for pump

 Next create the pump_storage.
 This is the downstream storage from the hydro plant.
-Again it should have the parameters as the reservoir:
+Again it should be added to an alternative in the Entity Alternative sheet (if Toolbox 0.8, after 5/2024) and have same the parameters as the reservoir:

 • has_balance: yes